kwasi-amoah/practiceprojects/README.md

 # practiceprojects
-This repo contains all my beginner projects detailing my switch into the tech space.
+I recently started my transition into the tech space as a data scientist This repo contains all my completed beginner projects detailing what I have been able to learn so far.